nih-cfde/announcements/2019-06-25-announcements.md

 ## Events

-The CFDE Engagement team is visiting Kid First today!
+The CFDE Engagement team is visiting Kids First today!
 Watch for outcomes and updates from that meeting in the coming weeks

 ## Welcome New Members: